allenlooplee/open-piggy-legacy/README.md

 ### Use Cases

 1. **Lump Sum Legacy**: The owner deploys the smart contract with the initial funds, a beneficiary address, and a daily check-in interval.
-Then the owner checks in every day.
-The beneficiary can view the balance of the smart contract and the owner's last check-in time.
-If the owner doesn't check in some day, the beneficiary will be able to withdraw the balance of the smart contract.
+They then regularly check in every day.
+The beneficiary can view the balance and the owner's last check-in time.
+If the owner misses a check-in, the beneficiary can withdraw the funds.
 2. **Regular Savings Legacy**: The owner deploys the smart contract with a beneficiary address and a weekly check-in interval.
-Then the owner checks in every week with some funds.
-The beneficiary can view the balance of the smart contract and the owner's last check-in time.
-If the owner doesn't check in some day within the check-in interval, the beneficiary will be able to withdraw the balance of the smart contract.
+They deposit funds each week.
+The beneficiary can view the balance and the owner's last check-in time.
+If the owner fails to check in within the interval, the beneficiary can withdraw the funds.
 3. **Legacy with Withdrawal Delay Period**: The owner deploys the smart contract with the initial funds, a beneficiary address, a daily check-in interval, and a 48-hour withdrawal delay period.
-Then the owner checks in every day.
-One day the beneficiary notices that the owner doesn't check in as expected.
-Then the beneficiary waits for 48 hours and withdraws the balance of the smart contract.
+They regularly check in every day.
+One day, they miss a check-in.
+After 48 hours, the beneficiary can withdraw the funds.

-### Members
+### Contract Members

 1. **owner variable**: The person or entity that deploys the smart contract and initially funds it.
 2. **beneficiary variable**: The person or entity designated by the owner as eligible to inherit the funds.